coopsymbiotic/coop.symbiotic.translationhelper/README.md

 This extension uses a more recent version of jQuery DataTables since the one included in CiviCRM 4.6 has known bugs when dealing with objects.

+For CiviCRM 4.7, you do not need to run `bower install`.
+Running `composer install` is only required if you want to export/import data.

 Brainstorm
 ----------